danrue/linaro-scratch/lkft/doc/RC-Log.md

 Linux Kernel Functional Test (LKFT) project.

 ## 2018-01-15
+- Greg requested verifying bpf in 4.4 and 4.9 but we did not have a good way to do so.
+Tests aren’t backported.
+We are looking at getting bcc running on hikey, as a means of manual verification.
 ### 4.4.112
 Results in <24h
 - Build (infrastructure) failure with hikey, requiring manual intervention.
+- 5 RCs
 ### 4.9.77
 Results in <24h
+- 6 RCs
 ### 4.14.14
 Results in <24h
 - Build (infrastructure) failure with hikey, requiring manual intervention.
+- 4 RCs

 ## 2018-01-08
 ### 4.4.111